moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 7.
+<summary> 7.
 The Kubernetes object "Stateful Set" requires which service for the network identity of Pods? </summary>
 <br>

 1. ClusterIP